 Alimony is most often awarded after a lengthy marriage, or in cases where one spouse gave up career opportunities to support the other spouse or to take care of the couple’s children.

 Often, people confuse alimony with child support, however, they are two completely different types of financial remedies awarded during a divorce or legal separation.
+When we define alimony, it is majorly centered around supporting the financially weaker spouse, whereas child support is about providing financial assistance by one parent to the other, who has the custody of the child.
 Alimony, in many cases, is awarded alongside child support and at the discretion of the judge presiding over the case.

 How the amount and duration of alimony is determined

 Divorcing couples may come to an agreement on the actual amount and length of time alimony should be paid.
 This is generally the best option because the money spent in legally establishing the amount of alimony is far more than when it’s mutually decided.However, if they can’t come to an agreement on the terms of alimony, a judge will have to decide for them.
 But, letting a judge determine the terms of alimony will require there to be a trial, which, for both parties, will be costly in terms of time and money.